-- Respondent failed to comply with 21 C.F.R. § 17.23(a) and paragraph 12 of my APHO, when Respondent failed to respond to CTP's Request for Production of Documents within 30 days; and - Respondent failed to comply with my January 2, 2019, Order, when it failed to submit documents responsive to CTP's Request for Production of Documents by January 18, 2019.
+- Respondent failed to comply with 21 C.F.R. § 17.23(a) and paragraph 12 of my APHO, when Respondent failed to respond to CTP's Request for Production of Documents within 30 days; and - Respondent failed to comply with my January 4, 2019 Order to Compel Discovery, when it failed to submit the documents responsive to CTP's Request for Production of Documents by February 1, 2019.